octobercms/docs/backend-forms.md

 <a name="field-email"></a>
 ### Email

-`email` - renders a single line text box with the type of `email` for browser based verification that the provided input matches a properly formated email address.
+`email` - renders a single line text box with the type of `email`, triggering a specialised "email" keyboard in mobile browsers.

     user_email:
         label: Email Address
         type: email

+If you would like to validate this field on save to ensure that it matches a properly-validated email address, please use the `$rules` property on your model, like so:

+    /**
+     * @var array Validation rules
+     */
+    public $rules = [
+        'email' => 'email',
+    ];

+For more information on model validation, please visit [the documentation page for it](https://octobercms.com/docs/services/validation#rule-email).

 <a name="field-textarea"></a>
 ### Textarea